h4cc/awesome-elixir/README.md

 * [workex](https://github.com/sasa1977/workex) - Backpressure and flow control in EVM processes.

 ## Algorithms and Data structures
-*Lib raries and implementations of algorithms and data structures.*
+*Libraries and implementations of algorithms and data structures.*

 * [array](https://github.com/takscape/elixir-array) - An Elixir wrapper library for Erlang's array.
 * [aruspex](https://github.com/dkendal/aruspex) - Aruspex is a configurable constraint solver, written purely in Elixir.